tidybulk is a powerful R package designed for modular transcriptomic data analysis that brings transcriptomics to the tidyverse.

 Genome Biology - tidybulk: an R tidy framework for modular transcriptomic data analysis

-In this vignette we will use the airway
+In this example we will use the airway

 dataset, a SummarizedExperiment